finos/common-domain-model/documentation/source/documentation.rst

 Elective Provisions Example 3: Credit Support Obligations - Initial Margin
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 The ``creditSupportObligations`` attribute is contained within two of the agreement types: ``CreditSupportAgreementElections`` and ``CollateralTransferAgreementElections``.
-In both cases, the data type is ``CreditSupportObligationsInitialMargin``, which is used to represent a key set of terms that are fundamental to collateral calculations within these document families.
+In both cases, the data type is ``CreditSupportObligations``, which is used to represent a key set of terms that are fundamental to collateral calculations within these document families.
 The ``CollateralTransferAgreementElections`` data type is shown below, in which the ``creditSupportObligations`` is the tenth attribute:

 .. code-block:: Haskell